Missing Student Policy

 b.
 For students who are under the age of 18 and not emancipated, the College will contact a custodial parent or guardian.

 c.
-Students over the age of 18, or students who are emancipated, will be given the opportunity to designate an emergency contact who will be contacted in the event the student is reported as missing.
+Prior to checking in to an on-campus housing facility, students over the age of 18, or students who are emancipated, will be given the opportunity to designate an emergency contact who will be contacted in the event the student is reported as missing.
 An emergency contact will remain in effect until changed or revoked by the student.
+This contact information is registered confidentially, and will be accessible only to authorized campus officials and law enforcement.
+It will not be disclosed outside of a missing person investigation.

 d.
-Emergency contact information will be stored in a student's file in the Student Affairs Office.
-A student can update emergency contact information on the Student Housing Preference Form (https://remark.washcoll.edu/cgi-bin/rws5.pl?FORM=Housing_Preference_Form_2012) under the heading "Alternative Contact."
+Emergency contact information will be stored in a student’s file in the Student Affairs Office.
+A student can update emergency contact information by emailing the Student Affairs Office at firstname.lastname@example.org.

 VI.
 Conclusion of Investigation